THE BLACK CAT

 THE HOUSE OF DOOM; THE VANISHING BODY

-The films director, Hungarian-born Edgar G. Ulmer, had begun in silent German cinema, emigrated to the USA and worked steadily for the B studios throughout the 1930s, 40s and 50s.
+The films director, Hungarian-born Edgar G. Ulmer, had begun in silent German cinema, emigrated to the USA where he seemed a rising name until he was caught having an affair with the wife of a Universal Studios executive.
+Essentialy blackballed from the industry, he worked steadily for the B studios throughout the 1930s, 40s and 50s.
 In the 1960s, Ulmer was suddenly rediscovered and championed as an auteur by French critics where The Black Cat and his film noir thriller Detour (1944) were held up as the two chief exhibits.
 Edgar G. Ulmers appeal one feels was overrated as the majority of his output was mostly hackwork like The Man from Planet X (1951), Babes in Bagdad (1952), Daughter of Dr Jekyll (1957), The Amazing Transparent Man (1960), Beyond the Time Barrier (1960) and The Lost Kingdom/Journey Beneath the Desert (1961).
 Certainly, The Black Cat is the best of Edgar G. Ulmers films, even if it is not a great one.

 The films plot, which manages to pack in twisted revenge schemes, war crimes, Satanism and human sacrifice, necrophile obsession, the slightly distasteful concept of Boris Karloff marrying both his enemys wife and daughter, chess games for human souls and an ending where Bela Lugosi plans to flay Karloff alive, certainly makes The Black Cat a fascinating curiosity piece.
 The film gains a substantial frisson from the pairing of Lugosi and Karloff (the first of eight such screen pairings).
 In a reversal of what would later become typecasting for either actor, Lugosi plays the hero and Karloff the villain, and the reversal of the expectation that either actors carries adds an undeniable element of tension.
 With Karloff skulking about in Mephistophelean haircut, dressing gown and looking his most gaunt and hollow, and Lugosi perpetually overdramatizing every syllable, the film seems charged every time the two appear on the screen.